Updated: Feb 17

 To try and break down some of the misconceptions around zero waste shopping, I have put together this price comparison between the refillable food and cleaning liquids available from Earthian Zero Waste Shop and a few of the nearest shops that we have in Winchester - Sainsburys, Waitrose, Marks and Spencers and Holland and Barrett.

-The aim of this blog is not as simple as showing that Earthian Zero Waste Shop is the cheapest, although on a lot of the items listed below this is the case.
+The aim of this blog post is not as simple as trying to show that Earthian Zero Waste Shop is the cheapest, although on a lot of the items listed below this is the case.
 The pricing is something that I have spent a lot of time thinking about.
 I don't believe that you should have to make a choice between sustainable shopping and what you can afford.
 It should be possible to shop affordably without packaging.
 That is why I am proud of my price points and feel comfortable sharing them with you here.

 Food Price Comparison.